Chat to other families

 Let your child know that you are going to address this and ask them for specific examples that you can use with when and where.
 If there has been verbal comments that have left your child feeling humiliated or with low self-esteem, find out what was said so you are able to relay this back to the school.

-Make some discreet enquiries among the parents of your child's friends.
+Make some discreet enquiries amongst the parents of your child's friends.
 Overt unpleasant remarks are likely to be remembered by other children and reported to their parents.
-If other parents also have concerns about the way their children are treated then that might indicate a problem.
+If other parents also have concerns about the way their children are being treated then that might indicate a problem.
 Discuss with your child what sort of remarks are made and in what circumstances.
+It might be worth speaking informally to a teacher at the school that either you or your child has a good relationship with.
+They may be able to give you some insight too on what is going on.

-If your child is being criticised for not completing work but is finding the work difficult then a simple call to the head of year or a note to the teacher explaining the situation and asking for help should resolve the problem.
+If your child is being criticised for not completing work, then a simple call to the head of year, or a note to the teacher explaining the situation and asking for a meeting with them should help to resolve the problem.